PasinduHash/PasinduHash/README.md

 💬 Ask me about my experience with agile software development methodologies and how they have improved team productivity.

-📫 How to reach me: Feel free to send me an email at example@example.com or connect with me on LinkedIn: LinkedIn Profile.
+📫 How to reach me: Feel free to send me an email at pasinduhas@gmail.com or connect with me on LinkedIn: [Pasindu Weerasingha](https://www.linkedin.com/in/pasinduweerasingha/).

 😄 Pronouns: He/Him.